Absence due to illness and sick-pay

 When you must pay sick-pay

 As an employer, you must pay sick-pay for a period of up to 16 calendar days (the employer's period).
+In the case of absence due to the coronavirus, you should still pay out sick-pay in the employer´s period, but you can later apply for a refund from day four and onwards of absence.
+In order for you to reclaim sick-pay from NAV for day four and onwards, the employee must - through self-certification or a medical certificate - state that the absence is due to the covid-19-pandemic.
 All days are counted, not just days on which the employee should have been at work.
 The employer's period is counted from and including the first full day of sick leave.
 The employee must have worked for you for at least four weeks in order to be entitled to sick-pay.

 If an employee falls ill again within less than 16 calendar days since the previous sick leave, this must be included in the same employer's period.
 If more than 16 calendar days have passed since the employee returned to work, you will be obliged to pay sick-pay for a new employer's period in the event of further absence.

 If it is stipulated in an employment contract or collective agreement that the employer must pay full salary during sick leave, normal salary payments will continue during sick leave.
 However, as an employer, you can reclaim the sick-pay in the form of a refund from NAV.
 As an employer, you will not be entitled to refunds for payments exceeding 6G (National Insurance basic amounts).

 Self-certification means that an employee reports their incapacity due to illness or injury themselves, without presenting a medical certificate.
 Self-certification can also be used by persons in quarantine or isolation due to the coronavirus.

 In order to use self-certification, the employee must have worked for you for at least two months.